convos-chat/convos/blog/_posts/2020-05-26-create-your-own-theme-detailed-walkthrough.md

 Here the winning text/bg color duo is a light green for the background and a green for the text.

-The disabled appears when a button is not clickable then both when disabled or when clicked (for as short period).
+The disabled appears when a button is not clickable then both when disabled or when clicked (for a short period).

 ![](/public/screenshots/2020-05-26-disabled.png)